jsreport/docs/docs/wkhtmltopdf.md

 This recipe is using [wkhtmltopdf](http://wkhtmltopdf.org/) to transform html into pdf.
 Wkhtmltopdf includes more advanced pdf features like clickable links, table of contents or outlines(bookmarks).

-Note that wkhtmltopdf recipe loads only resources specified with the absolute url including protocol like https://code.jquery.com/jquery-2.1.4.min.js . **This means you need to add the protocol to the sample template created by jsreport at the very first time**.

 ##Options
 Options reflects the wkhtmltopdf options.
 See its [docs](http://wkhtmltopdf.org/usage/wkhtmltopdf.txt) for details.
 Currently supported options are: